juniorgasparotto/WiremockUI/readme.md

 ![](https://github.com/juniorgasparotto/WiremockUI/blob/master/doc/img/log-grid-compare-window.png)

-### <a name="compare-time" />Check the time of a call
+### <a name="compare-time" />Check the time of a request

 * To have a higher accuracy over time, compare the time `NET.IN` type (column `RequestTime` ) with the `NET.OUT` type (column `ResponseTime` ) of the desired URL.
-Unfortunately, there is no more need for this information, it would be a desire for the next versions of Wiremock.
+Unfortunately, there is no option needs to get this information, it would be a desire for the next versions of Wiremock (in Java).
 * The `NET.OUT` type does not return the URL in the field waited, therefore, the location of this line must be manual, i.e. clean the logs and make the call only the URL that you want to measure the time.
-* This option only makes sense when this running as a proxy, it makes no sense to measure the time from a server high.
+* This option only makes sense when this running as a proxy, it makes no sense to measure the time a mock server.

 ![](https://github.com/juniorgasparotto/WiremockUI/blob/master/doc/img/log-grid-time.png)